7Cedars/separated-powers/gitbook/README.md

   restricted governance
 ---

-# 😎 Welcome to Separated Powers
+# 😎 Welcome to the Powers Protocol

 🚧 **Documentation is under construction** 🚧

 ## What is it

-Separated Powers is a proof of concept of a role restricted governance protocol.
-It consists of two elements: Separated Powers and Laws.
+The Powers Protocol is a role restricted governance protocol.
+All governance actions in the Power Protocol are restricted along roles that are assigned to accounts.
+The protocol consists of two elements: Powers and Laws.

-### Separated Powers
+### Powers

-text here.

-* item 1
-* item 2
+The engine of the protocol that manages governance flows.
+It has the following functionalities:
+* Proposing an action.
+* Voting on a proposal.
+* Executing an action.
+* Assigning and revoking roles.
+* Adopting and revoking laws.

+In addition there is a `constitute` functionality that can be used once, and can only by called by the admin, that allows to adopt multiple laws.

 ### Laws

-Laws define specific actions that a particular role can execute under certain conditions.&#x20;
+Laws define specific actions that a particular role can execute under certain conditions.

 > Any account that has a role 2 can propose to mint tokens at contract X, but the proposal will only be accepted if 20 percent of role 2 holders vote in favor.